 Asking tax questions.
 You can call the IRS with your tax question Monday through Friday during regular business hours.
-Check your telephone book or your tax package for the local number or you can call toll-free 1-800-829-1040 (1-800-829-4059 for TDD users).
+Check your telephone book or your tax package for the local number or you can call 1-800-829-1040 (1-800-829-4059 for TDD users).

-Tests to Claim the Credit
+Tests To Claim the Credit

 To be able to claim the credit for child and dependent care expenses, you must meet all the following tests.
 These tests are presented in Figure A and are also explained in detail in this publication.
-You must file Form 1040 or Form 1040A, not Form 1040EZ.
+To claim the credit, you must file Form 1040 or Form 1040A, not Form 1040EZ.

 - 1) The care must be for one or more qualifying persons.
 (See Qualifying Person Test, later.) - 2) You (and your spouse if you are married) must keep up a home that you live in with the qualifying person or persons.
 (See Keeping Up a Home Test, later.) - You (and your spouse if you are married) must have earned income during the year.
-(However, under Earned Income Test, later, see Rule for a student-spouse or a spouse not capable of self-care.)
+(However, under Earned Income Test, later, see Rule for a student-spouse or a spouse not capable of self-care.) - 4) You must pay child and dependent care expenses so you (and your spouse if you are married) can work or look for work.
+See Work-Related Expense Test, later.

-- You must pay child and dependent care expenses so you (and your spouse if you are married) can work or look for work.
-See Work-Related Expense Test, later, for more information. - 5) Your filing status is single, head of household, qualifying widow(er) with dependent child, or married filing jointly.
-You must file a joint return if you are married, unless an exception discussed later under Joint Return Test applies to you. - 6) You must identify the care provider on your tax return.
-(See Provider Identifica-tion Test, later.) - 7) You must make payments for child and dependent care to someone you (or your spouse) cannot claim as a dependent.
+- 5) You must make payments for child and dependent care to someone you (or your spouse) cannot claim as a dependent.
 If you make payments to your child, he or she cannot be your dependent and must be age 19 or older by the end of the year.
-(See Payments to Relatives, later.) - You exclude less than \$2,400 (less than \$4,800 if two or more qualifying persons were cared for) of dependent care assistance benefits.
+(See Payments to Relatives under Work-Related Expense Test, later.) - 6) Your filing status is single, head of household, qualifying widow(er) with dependent child, or married filing jointly.
+You must file a joint return if you are married, unless an exception discussed later under Joint Return Test applies to you. - 7) You must identify the care provider on your tax return.
+(See Provider Identifica-tion Test, later.) - You exclude less than \$2,400 (less than \$4,800 if two or more qualifying persons were cared for) of dependent care assistance benefits.
 (See Reduced Dollar Limit, later.)